Joshua Primo: College career

 In his freshman season, Primo was the youngest player in college basketball.
 He averaged 8.1 points and 3.4 rebounds per game and was named to the Southeastern Conference (SEC) All-Freshman Team.
 Primo missed three games with a left medial collateral ligament sprain.
 On April 21, 2021, he declared for the 2021 NBA draft while maintaining his college eligibility.
-However on June 30, Primo announced he would remain in the draft due to a strong performance at the NBA combine.
+However, on June 30, Primo announced he would remain in the draft due to a strong performance at the NBA Draft Combine.

 Professional career

 San Antonio Spurs (2021–2022)

 Primo was selected with the 12th pick in the 2021 NBA draft by the San Antonio Spurs.
 Primo was later included in the 2021 NBA Summer League roster of the Spurs.
 On August 11, 2021, the San Antonio Spurs announced that they had signed Primo.
-On October 20, 2021, Primo made his debut in the NBA, coming off the bench in the final five minutes with three points in a 123–97 win over the Orlando Magic, while Primo had been regarded as the youngest player who attended college to play in the NBA.
-On October 27, 2021, Primo received his first assignment to Austin Spurs.
+On October 20, Primo made his NBA debut, coming off the bench in the final five minutes with three points in a 123–97 win over the Orlando Magic.
+Primo was the youngest player who attended college to play in the NBA.
+On October 27, Primo received his first assignment to the Austin Spurs.

-Primo was the youngest player in the NBA during the 2021–22 season.
+Primo was the youngest player in the league during the 2021–22 season.

 Indecent exposure allegations

 Primo was waived by the Spurs on October 28, 2022.
-In a statement released by ESPN through Adrian Wojnarowski, he is seeking mental health treatment due to a "previous trauma".
+In a statement released by ESPN through Adrian Wojnarowski, he stated that he was seeking mental health treatment due to a "previous trauma".
 The next day, it was revealed that Primo allegedly exposed himself to several women.
-In November, the team's sports psychologist filed a lawsuit against Primo and the team, alleging multiple incidents of indecent exposure.
-Primo's lawyer then released a statement which denied any wrongdoing, asserting that any exposure was unwitting, and that the accuser was not acting in good faith.
+In November, the Spurs' sports psychologist filed a lawsuit against Primo and the team, alleging that Primo had exposed himself to her multiple times.
+Primo's lawyer then released a statement which denied any wrongdoing, asserting that any exposure was unwitting and that the accuser was not acting in good faith.

+On December 8, 2023, District Attorney Joe Gonzales announced his office would not bring charges of indecent exposure against Primo due to insufficient evidence.

+Los Angeles Clippers (2023–2024)

+On September 29, 2023, the NBA suspended Primo for four games without pay on the grounds that he had exposed himself to women.
+Later that day, he signed a two-way contract with the Los Angeles Clippers.
+On November 15, the Clippers converted Primo's two-way contract to a standard contract.
+However, on April 13, 2024, he was waived by the Clippers.

+On October 2, 2024, Primo signed with the Chicago Bulls, but was waived the next day.
+On October 28, he joined the Windy City Bulls, but was waived on December 29 without playing in a game for the team.